Swellies Surf Guide Part 2- The Flood

 GG Corner Wave – note the fish trap vents

-This forms a small drop as the water runs over an uneven ledge, creating a small, diagonal wave which runs roughly parallel to the main flow.
+This forms a small drop as the water runs over an uneven ledge, creating a small, diagonal wave which runs roughly parallel to the main flow in the channel.
 The LHS of the wave is often white, turning to green as you move further out.

 On springs it can be quite fast here and the wave is surfable it can be a little unhelpful.
 On neaps things are much more accommodating.
-Though it’s only a very small wave (<1ft) on neaps, there is a gentle surf just to the RH end of the wave.
+It’s only a very small wave (<1ft) on neaps, with a limited surf just to the RH end of the wave.

 Height: 1-1 ½ ft